Breton National Wildlife Refuge: Restoration

 The U.S. Fish and Wildlife Service is working with their partners to respond to the many problems created by the damage to the islands.
 It would take many years for the islands to recover naturally (if ever) so they will do what they can to rebuild and re-vegetate the islands.
 They are also monitoring the brown pelicans and other birds that return to nest on the islands and nearby, less desirable habitat to determine the long-term impact on this endangered species.

 A wildlife recovery seems to be occurring, however.
 As many as 2,000 brown pelican nests have been reported on the refuge in 2007.
 The pelican nests, eggs and chicks remain vulnerable through the hurricane season and until they have fledged and can forage on their own.

 Efforts are currently underway to rebuild Breton island, adding 53 acres of bird nesting habitat.

 Geography

 Breton NWR includes Breton Island in Plaquemines Parish and all of the Chandeleur Islands in St. Bernard Parish, Louisiana.
 The barrier islands that make up Breton NWR are remnants of the Mississippi River's former St. Bernard Delta, which was active about 2,000 years ago.
 These barrier islands are dynamic; their sizes and shapes constantly are altered by tropical storms, wind, and tidal action.
 The area above mean high tide is approximately 6923 acre.
 Elevations on Breton NWR range from sea level to 19 ft above mean sea level.
 Early literature on Breton and the Chandeleur Islands mentions trees and a generally higher elevation than exists today.

+List of islands

+Chandeleur Island chain: The islands are considered part of the St. Bernard Barrier system or St. Bernard Delta Complex.